-Article 3 The screening method for a person who applies for admission in accordance with the provisions of Article 11 of the General Rules, is prescribed separately by the Dean upon deliberation by the Graduate School Committee.

-- Article 4 A person who applies for readmission to this Graduate School in accordance with Article 13 of the General Rules may be permitted through a screening, provided that it is less than two years after his/her withdrawal or expulsion.
-However, for a person to whom special circumstances apply, readmission may still be approved even if it is two or more years after his/her withdrawal or expulsion. - 2 The screening method in the case of the preceding paragraph shall be prescribed on a case-by-case basis by the Dean, upon deliberation by the Graduate School Committee. - 3 The recognition in whole or in part of course subjects already taken, the number of credits already acquired, and the term of study already spent by a person who has been readmitted pursuant to the provisions of Article 4 (1), shall be prescribed on a case-by-case basis by the Dean, upon deliberation by the Graduate School Committee. - Article 5 The screening method for a person who applies for progression, transfer admission, graduate school transfer, and major transfer in accordance with the provisions of Article 14, Article 15, and Article 16 (1) and Article 16 (2) of the General Rules shall be prescribed separately by the Dean, upon deliberation by the Graduate School Committee. - 2 The recognition in whole or in part of course subjects already taken, the number of credits already acquired, and the term of study already spent by a person who has been admitted through graduate school transfer and major transfer pursuant to the provisions of Article 5 (1), shall be prescribed on a case-by-case basis by the Dean, upon deliberation by the Graduate School Committee. - Article 5-2 With regards to the credits that a person whose admission or transfer admission to the Graduate School has been permitted, the credits acquired before the admission or transfer admission by taking course subjects in the curricula prescribed below (including credits acquired as credited auditors) may be deemed to have been acquired at the Graduate School in cases regarded as educationally beneficial. - 1 Graduate schools of Tohoku University, or graduate schools of other universities (hereinafter referred to as the "Other University's Graduate Schools")
+- Article 3 The screening method for a person who applies for admission in accordance with the provisions of Article 11 of the General Rules, is prescribed separately by the Dean upon deliberation by the Graduate School Committee. - Article 4 A person who applies for readmission to this Graduate School in accordance with Article 13 of the General Rules may be permitted through a screening, provided that it is less than two years after his/her withdrawal or expulsion.
+However, for a person to whom special circumstances apply, readmission may still be approved even if it is two or more years after his/her withdrawal or expulsion. - 2 The screening method in the case of the preceding paragraph shall be prescribed on a case-by-case basis by the Dean, upon deliberation by the Graduate School Committee. - 3 The recognition in whole or in part of course subjects already taken, the number of credits already acquired, and the term of study already spent by a person who has been readmitted pursuant to the provisions of Article 4 (1), shall be prescribed on a case-by-case basis by the Dean, upon deliberation by the Graduate School Committee. - Article 5 The screening method for a person who applies for progression, transfer admission, graduate school transfer, and major transfer in accordance with the provisions of Article 14, Article 15, and Article 16 (1) and Article 16 (2) of the General Rules shall be prescribed separately by the Dean, upon deliberation by the Graduate School Committee. - 2 The recognition in whole or in part of course subjects already taken, the number of credits already acquired, and the term of study already spent by a person who has been admitted through graduate school transfer and major transfer pursuant to the provisions of Article 5 (1), shall be prescribed on a case-by-case basis by the Dean, upon deliberation by the Graduate School Committee. - Article 5-2 Credits (including credits earned as a non-degree student or special course student) earned by a person who has been admitted to the Graduate School or a transfer student and who has completed the course subjects in the following educational programs before being admitted to the Graduate School or a transfer student may be deemed to be credits earned at the Graduate School if the credits are deemed to be educationally beneficial.
+(2) Credits earned in the following courses (including credits earned as a non-degree student or a special course student) may be deemed to be credits earned in the Graduate School, if deemed educationally beneficial.

-- 2 Foreign graduate schools or foreign institutions of higher education equivalent thereto (hereinafter referred to as the "Foreign Graduate Schools, etc.") - 3 Educational institutions in Japan that are recognized, under the schooling system of such foreign country, as a provider of graduate school courses of such foreign country, and that are separately designated by the Minister of Education, Culture, Sports, Science and Technology, or the United Nations University as set forth in Article 15 (5) of the General Rules (hereinafter referred to as the "Educational Institutions, etc. providing Foreign Graduate Courses") - 4 The maximum number of credits that may be deemed as acquired at the Graduate School in accordance with the preceding provision shall be 10 credits.
+- 1 Graduate schools of Tohoku University, or graduate schools of other universities (hereinafter referred to as the "Other University's Graduate Schools") - 2 Foreign graduate schools or foreign institutions of higher education equivalent thereto (hereinafter referred to as the "Foreign Graduate Schools, etc.") - 3 Educational institutions in Japan that are recognized, under the schooling system of such foreign country, as a provider of graduate school courses of such foreign country, and that are separately designated by the Minister of Education, Culture, Sports, Science and Technology, or the United Nations University as set forth in Article 15 (5) of the General Rules (hereinafter referred to as the "Educational Institutions, etc. providing Foreign Graduate Courses") - 4 The maximum number of credits that may be deemed as acquired at the Graduate School in accordance with the preceding provision shall be 10 credits.